New fires are spreading in California despite power blackouts to prevent ignition

-California Gov. Gavin Newsom declared a statewide emergency on Sunday after new fires ignited across the state.
-Driven by high winds and dry weather, and despite power shutoffs to hundreds of thousands of customers throughout the state in hopes of preventing an ignition, blazes rapidly gained ground and forced thousands to evacuate.
+Even more wildfires have ignited in California this week, amid high winds and dry weather, despite massive ongoing firefighting efforts and power shutoffs to hundreds of thousands of customers throughout the state in hopes of preventing an ignition.

+The Maria Fire in Ventura County ignited Thursday evening and spread to more than 8,000 acres, driven by Santa Ana winds with gusts up to 80 mph.
+The blaze was zero percent contained as of Friday morning.
+The nearby Easy Fire in Simi Valley ignited Wednesday, rapidly reaching 1,806 acres.
+The blaze was 60 percent contained on Friday.

+Here is a look at the #EasyFire from the Ronald Reagan Presidential Library in Simi Valley:https://t.co/zVIZselbnD pic.twitter.com/EGAXTkZG0i— Los Angeles Times (@latimes) October 30, 2019

-The Getty Fire ignited near the Getty Center in Los Angeles early Monday morning and rapidly spread over 400 acres near the 405 Freeway, one of the city’s most important arteries.
-The fire triggered mandatory evacuations for more than 10,000 homes and forced some to flee in the middle of the night.
+Meanwhile, firefighters continue to battle other major wildfires throughout the state.
+The Getty Fire ignited near the eponymous modern art museum in Los Angeles early Monday morning and rapidly spread over 745 acres — encroaching on the 405 Freeway, one of the city’s most important traffic arteries.
+Though it’s one of the smaller fires, it’s threatening the state’s most populated county.
+The Getty Fire triggered mandatory evacuations for more than 10,000 homes, destroyed at least eight houses, and forced some to flee in the middle of the night.
+It was 52 percent contained as of Thursday evening.
+Officials believe the blaze was ignited by a tree branch hitting a power line.

 Man these LA aren’t no joke.
 Had to emergency evacuate my house and I’ve been driving around with my family trying to get rooms.
 No luck so far! ♂️— LeBron James (@KingJames) October 28, 2019

-While the Getty Fire may be affecting one of California’s most densely populated regions, home to its highest-profile residents, the blaze is a tiny fraction of the wider problem across the state.
+In Santa Clarita, the Tick Fire has torched 4,615 acres, forced 50,000 residents to evacuate, and caused schools to close due to air-quality concerns.
+The blaze was 95 percent contained as of Wednesday and evacuation orders have now been lifted.

-The Kincade Fire has burned through more than 66,200 acres and is only 5 percent contained as of Monday morning in Sonoma County, a much less densely populated region known for its vineyards.
+In Northern California’s Sonoma County, a much less densely populated region known for its vineyards, the Kincade Fire has burned through more than 77,000 acres and was 65 percent contained as of Thursday evening.
 It’s the largest blaze in the history of the county and has already destroyed 96 structures and forced 200,000 people to flee.

-In Santa Clarita, the Tick Fire has torched 4,600 acres, forced 50,000 residents to evacuate, and caused schools to close due to air-quality concerns.
-The blaze is 70 percent contained as of Monday and evacuation orders have now been lifted.
+(The California Department of Forestry and Fire Protection has a map of many of the current major fires throughout the state.)

+California Gov. Gavin Newsom declared a statewide emergency on Sunday to mobilize resources to fight these fires.

-These fires have also sent smoke and ash over some of the state’s most densely populated areas, like Los Angeles County and the San Francisco Bay Area, degrading air quality and causing unhealthy levels of pollution.
+The recent blazes have sent choking smoke and ash over some of the state’s most densely populated areas, like Los Angeles County and the San Francisco Bay Area, degrading air quality and causing dangerously unhealthy levels of air pollution.

-Forecasters warn that conditions for wildfires will remain high this week, with low humidity and high winds throughout much of the state.

-#RedFlagWarning in effect today through Monday throughout Northern California and Los Angeles area due to gusty winds and low humidity.
-This is #CriticalFireWeather and caution should be used when outdoors. https://t.co/YfyyGv21bb pic.twitter.com/PHxotkRls7— CAL FIRE (@CAL_FIRE) October 27, 2019

-The National Weather Service warned Monday that “extremely dangerous fire weather conditions” remain in effect in the southern part of the state.
-Wind advisories in Northern California were canceled Monday, but critical fire conditions remain.
+Earlier in the week, the National Weather Service warned that “extremely dangerous fire weather conditions” were in effect.
+Forecasters are now expecting winds to slow down and temperatures to drop, but humidity throughout the state will likely remain low, maintaining dry conditions.

+No precipitation in sight.
+Dry weather likely to continue through early November. #cawx pic.twitter.com/uv8PygG2pC— NWS Sacramento (@NWSSacramento) October 31, 2019

-And power utilities are bracing for even more blackouts, shutting down electricity to huge swaths of the state over concerns that high winds could bring trees into contact with power lines and spark a new blaze.
+And after days of sporadic blackouts for almost 1 million customers over concerns that high winds could bring trees into contact with power lines and spark a new blaze, power utilities are starting to switch the lights back on.

-PG&E is Monitoring a Third Consecutive Severe Wind Event for Tuesday and Wednesday that Could Impact Nearly 32 Counties Across Northern and Central California. https://t.co/dG3RsAHiud pic.twitter.com/kBEi8TIHm8— PG&E (@PGE4Me) October 27, 2019

-What we’re seeing in California now is the result of several converging trends, many due to deliberate planning and policy decisions.
-But the factors behind the state’s fires have accumulated over decades and will take years to resolve, which means the Golden State will face more flames and darkness in the near future.

-PG&E, the utility serving Northern California that was found liable for starting several major fires, has undertaken another round of Public Safety Power Shutoffs — deliberate blackouts — to reduce fire risk.
+PG&E, the utility serving Northern California that was found liable for starting several major fires, conducted several rounds of public safety power shutoffs — deliberate blackouts — to reduce fire risk.
 More than 940,000 customers lost power over the weekend.
-Though the utility has started restoring power to some, it warned that these shutoffs could last for days for others.
+Some customers, including medical facilities that depend on electricity to refrigerate medicine and run vital equipment, lost power for days.
+Even clinics with backup generators had to ration their power use and people who rely on home medical devices had to evacuate, highlighting again how power shutoffs hit the most vulnerable the hardest.

-Southern California Edison, which provides power to the southern part of the state, has already shut off power to more than 15,000 customers.
-Beyond the potential for billions of dollars in economic losses to the state, many of the most vulnerable, like people who rely on home medical equipment, stand again to be hit the hardest by the blackout.
+Southern California Edison, which provides power to the southern part of the state, had shut off power to more than 15,000 customers earlier this week.
+On Friday, the number dwindled to 1,100 customers without electricity.

-Vox’s David Roberts has explained at length that factors that led these utilities to undertake such drastic action and why California is likely to experience these shutoffs again.
+Vox’s David Roberts has explained, at length, the factors that led these utilities to undertake such drastic action and why California is likely to experience these shutoffs again.
 It will take years for better land management practices, new housing policies, and upgrading power infrastructure to reduce the overall fire risk.
 In the meantime, California faces the prospect of more fires or even more drastic actions to prevent them.

 Why wildfire risk in California is so high right now

-Seasonal winds — the Diablo winds of Northern California and Santa Ana winds in the southern part of the state — are picking up strength this week with gusts up to 65 mph, helping blazes to spread.
-The weather in California this week has been hot and dry, with humidity below 9 percent in much of the state.
+Seasonal winds — the Diablo winds of Northern California and Santa Ana winds in the southern part of the state — picked up strength this week, helping blazes spread.
+The weather in California this week was also hot and dry, with humidity below 9 percent in much of the state.

-There is also plenty of vegetation ready to burn because a wet winter and spring this year caused a bumper crop of grasses and shrubs, followed by an extremely hot summer that turned this vegetation into tinder.
+There is also plenty of vegetation ready to burn: a wet winter and spring this year caused a bumper crop of grasses and shrubs, followed by an extremely hot summer that turned this vegetation into tinder.

 It’s important to remember that wildfires are a natural part of many ecosystems in California, restoring nutrients to soils, regulating growth in forests, and even helping some plants germinate.

-But the drivers of the growing fire risk in California are due to human-caused factors, some of which have been mounting for decades.
+But the drivers of the growing fire risk in California are due to human-caused factors, which have been mounting for decades.

 For one thing, Californians have built homes in fire-prone regions as the state’s housing crunch forced people away from major cities.
 This raises the likelihood of sparking a fire.
 About 84 percent of wildfires are now ignited by humans, whether from downed power lines, neglected campfires, errant sparks, or arson.
 This proximity also increases the ensuing damage with so much more property in harm’s way.